 Promising implications of Cayman’s removal from the FATF grey list

-Cayman Islands bid farewell to the grey list during the Financial Action Task Force (FATF) plenary in Paris, concluding on 27 October 2023.
-This removal isn’t just a milestone for the jurisdiction’s financial services industry, showcasing its dedication to combating financial crime; it also carries promising implications for its financial landscape.
+The Cayman Islands bid farewell to the grey list during the Financial Action Task Force (FATF) plenary in Paris, concluding on 27 October 2023.
+This removal is not only a milestone for the jurisdiction in its efforts to combat financial crime but also holds promising implications for its financial service industry.

 What is FATF grey list?